 I, of course, tried to fight for that marriage.
 I set boundaries, scheduled appointments for marriage counseling, prayed for healing, and waited for a miracle.

 Through the process, I learned something I try to be very honest about with the wives I counsel today.

 Is virtual infidelity a ground for divorce?
 Yes.
 But does virtual infidelity have to be the end of your marriage?
 No, God can save your marriage while you are being safe and protecting your family.
 Click To Tweet

 It takes two willing people to reconcile a broken marriage.

 Biblical Grounds for Divorce

-When I found my 2nd (current) husband had a pornography addiction I began to search scripture intently about divorce.
+When I found out my second (current) husband had a pornography addiction I began to search scripture intently about divorce.
 What I found was that those well-meaning friends many years ago were wrong.
 There are several instances when God allows for divorce.

 “Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace, those who abuse their spouse go against God’s teaching acting as an unbeliever” (1 Corinthians 7:15 NASB)

 Bible Verse About Adultery

 “but I say to you that everyone who divorces his wife, except for the reason of unchastity (sexual sin), makes her commit adultery; and whoever marries a divorced woman commits adultery.”
 (Matthew 5:32 NASB emphasis mine)